sfigg/commercialization-public/manufacture/desktop/configure-a-windows-repair-source.md

 You can use Windows Update to provide the files that are required to restore a Windows feature or repair a corrupted operating system.
 You can also configure Group Policy to gather the required files from a network location.
 Multiple source locations can be specified in the Group Policy.

-**To use Windows Update to restore optional features and repair Windows images**
+### Use Windows Update to restore optional features and repair Windows images

 1. Windows Update will be used by default if it is allowed by the policy settings on the computer.

 2. If you want to use Windows Update as a primary or backup source for files that are used to restore optional features or repair Windows images, you should make sure that your firewall is configured to allow access to Windows Update.

-**To use a network location to restore optional features and repair Windows images**
+### Use a network location to restore optional features and repair Windows images

 1. You can use a mounted Windows image from a WIM file as a source to restore optional features and repair a corrupted operating system.
 For example, c:\\test\\mount\\Windows.
 For more information about capturing a Windows image as a WIM file, see [Capture Images of Hard Disk Partitions Using DISM](capture-images-of-hard-disk-partitions-using-dism.md).